| Decimal | Binary |

 Analytical Engine using punched cards (1834-1871)

-Diagram of Bernoulli numbers (1712): first published computer algorithm
+Diagram of Bernoulli numbers (1843): first published computer algorithm.
+Planned for the Babbage’ analytical machine.

 Source: Wikipedia